 Ref Assessment Step Section Section 2 - Access security management controls C.2.1.
-Control Objective : Physical and logical access to the related systems (e.g. data extraction programs and automated data checking procedures) and data is restricted to authorised personnel only.
-Access should be granted to individuals involved in the related processes on a "need to have" basis.
-Risk implications: Not restricting access to the concerned systems and data increases the risk of unauthorised access to concerned systems and data.
+Control Objective : Physical and logical access to the related systems (e.g. data extraction programs and automated data checking procedures) an data is restricted to authorised personnel only.
+Access should be granted to individuals involved in the related processes on a "need to have" basis Risk implications: Not restricting access to the concerned systems and data increases the risk of unauthorised access to concerned systems and data.
 C.2.1.1.
 Identify and evaluate the administration procedures to request, authorise, amend, and revoke user access to the related systems (e.g., data extraction programs and automated data checking procedures) and data.
-C.2.1.2.
-Identify the access control lists of the related systems (e.g., data extraction programs and automated data checking procedures) and data, and evaluate whether access permissions granted to users are appropriate.
-In particular, evaluate whether the following objectives are addressed: • access permissions are granted in line with the roles and responsibilities; privileged access rights are restricted to a small number of authorised personnel; and • the segregation of duty principle (i.e. segregation of incompatible functions) is enforced.
+C.2.1.2 evaluate whether access permissions granted to users are appropriate.
+In particular, evaluate whether the following objectives are addressed: access permissions are granted in line with the roles and responsibilities; privileged access rights are restricted to a small number of authorised personnel; and the segregation of duty principle (i.e. segregation of incompatible functions) is enforced.
 For a sample of selected users, evaluate whether access permissions granted in relation to the following functions are appropriate, if applicable: data extraction and subsequent adjustments of output files; and maintenance of standing data and information, if any.
 C.2.1.3.
 Determine whether periodic reviews of user accounts and associated access to the relevant systems (e.g., data extraction programs and automated data checking procedures) and data are performed.